Choosing the right planters for tomatoes is very essential when you determine to start container gardening.

 4. Wooden Planters

-Wooden planters have excellent drainage, good air circulation and protect your potting soil from overheat.
+Wooden planters have excellent drainage and good air circulation and protect your potting soil from overheat.
 They are inexpensive and may find in different shapes and sizes.
 Besides, you can make your custom wooden planters as you need.

-On the other side, wooden planters are a little bit heavier and need to replace them every 1 or 2 two growing seasons due to rotten problem.
+On the other side, wooden planters are a little bit heavier and need to replace every 1 or 2 two growing seasons due to rotten problems.

 5. Metal Planters

 Metal planters are found in many different sizes, shapes, designs, and materials.
 So, the price should vary according to your demand.

 These types of planters have a poor drainage system and heat up earlier.

 6. Rolling Planters